Lutton-alliance/lv_extensions/README.md

 Current Features:
 - Fire Towers (x2)

-Additional extensions or suggestions can be put under pull requests
+Additional extensions or suggestions can be mentioned under pull requests

 *Created by Alliance Development ©*